-While some cells are constantly dividing, some cell types are at rest.
-These cells may exit G1 and enter a resting state called G0.
+While some cells are constantly dividing, some cell types are quiescent.
+These cells exit G1 and enter a resting state called G0.
 In G0, a cell is performing its function without actively preparing to divide.
 G0 is a permanent state for some cells, while others may re-start division if they get the right signals.

-The progression of cells through the cell cycle is controlled by checkpoints at different stages.
-These detect if a cell contains damaged DNA and ensure those cells do not replicate.
-The Restriction point (R) is located at G1 and is a key checkpoint.
+The progression of cells through the cell cycle is controlled by various checkpoints at different stages.
+These detect if a cell contains damaged DNA and ensure those cells do not replicate and divide.
+The restriction point (R) is located at G1 and is a key checkpoint.
 The vast majority of cells that pass through the R point will end up completing the entire cell cycle.
 Other checkpoints are located at the transitions between G1 and S, and G2 and M.

-If damaged DNA is detected at any checkpoint, activation of the checkpoint results in increased protein p53 production. p53 is a tumour suppressor gene that stops the progression of the cell cycle and starts repair mechanisms for the damaged DNA.
-If this DNA cannot be repaired, then it ensures the cell undergoes apoptosis and can no longer replicate.
+If damaged DNA is detected at any checkpoint, activation of the checkpoint results in increased p53 protein production. p53 is a tumour suppressor gene that stops progression of the cell cycle and starts repair mechanisms for the damaged DNA.
+If this DNA cannot be repaired, it ensures the cell undergoes apoptosis and can no longer replicate.

 This cell cycle is also closely regulated by cyclins which control cell progression by activating cyclin-dependent kinase (CDK) enzymes.

-An example of a tumour suppressor protein would be retinoblastoma protein (Rb).
+An example of a tumour suppressor protein is retinoblastoma protein (Rb).
 Rb restricts the ability of a cell to progress from G1 to S phase in the cell cycle.
-CDK phosphorylates Rb to pRb, making it unable to restrict cell proliferation.
+CDK phosphorylates Rb to pRb, making it unable to restrict cell proliferation, thereby inhibiting its cell growth-suppressing properties.
 This allows cells to divide normally in the cell cycle.

 Clinical Relevance – Neoplasia

 Neoplasia is a disease of unchecked cell division and its progression is attributed to a change in activity of cell cycle regulators.
-If a mutation occurs in a protein that regulates the cell cycle, e.g. p53, it can lead to cancerous cells and the rapid multiplication of these cells.
+If a mutation occurs in a protein that regulates the cell cycle, e.g. p53, it can lead to rapid, uncontrolled multiplication of these cells.

 When there is a defect in p53 tumour suppressor gene, it cannot detect and bind to cells with damaged DNA to either repair the damage or cause apoptosis.
-This leads to unchecked replication of cells in the cell cycle and increased number of mutated p53.
+This leads to unchecked replication of cells in the cell cycle and an increase in mutated p53.
 This increases the risk of neoplasms and also brings out the cancerous properties in the mutant p53.